sevenbamboos/my-blog-origin/source/_drafts/english-2018-10.md

 screw up | I didn't mean to screw anything up jealous | she gets ~ easily
 Don't bother | 算了吧
+treat | so it's a real treat for me look forward to | I'm quite looking forward to making it fun portion | work is a huge ~ of our lives attitude | That's a great ~ to have bill | pay the bills market | the job ~ is very bad supportive | she's trying to be ~ financial situation | she's very worried about ~ appreciate | I really ~ your help tough | difficult
+In the meantime | Meanwhile
+get through | You'll get through this stressed out | I'm just a little ~ keep up | I had a difficult time keeping up with class encourage | We can ~ each other freak out | I'm totally freaking out grab a drink | Let's go ~ get drunk | I say we ~ tonight be concerned about | worry about depressed | feel ~
+That sucks. | He failed an exam. ~ take his mind off it | We can try to ~

 # G3 ELL
 Question | Answer